Luis de Zulueta: Biography

 He was attracted by the Republican-Socialist Conjunction in 1910.
 Linked to the Institución Libre de Enseñanza, Zulueta joined the Republican Reformist Party led by Gumersindo de Azcárate by 1914.
-His political ideas oscillated in between regenerationism, the left-wing, and a moderate liberalism.
-He would become an opponent of marxism-leninism.
-In 1910, he was appointed as lecturer of the Central University, where he would later obtain the chair of Pedagogy.
+His political ideas oscillated in between regenerationism, the left wing, and a moderate liberalism.
+He became an opponent of Marxism–Leninism.
+In 1910, he was appointed as lecturer of the Central University, where he later obtained the chair of Pedagogy.

-For the rest of the Restoration, Zulueta was elected a number of times to the Congress of Deputies in representation of Barcelona (1910), Madrid (1919), and Redondela (1923).
+Over the next 13 years, Zulueta was elected three times to the Congress of Deputies, representing Barcelona (1910), Madrid (1919), and Redondela (1923).

 He was one of the intellectuals who signed the Manifesto for the Unión Democrática Española para la Liga de la Sociedad de Naciones Libres ("Spanish Democratic Union for the Society of the League of Free Nations"), published in 1918.

-Following the proclamation of the Spanish Second Republic in April 1931, he was proposed as Ambassador to the Holy See by the Provisional Government, but the Vatican rejected the Agrément because he was a disciple of Giner de los Ríos.
-His application had counted with the endorsement of Francisco Vidal y Barraquer, the Archbishop of Tarragona, and by Federico Tedeschini, the Apostolic Nuncio in Madrid.
-He was elected to the constituent Cortes at the June 1931 election in representation of Badajoz.
+The Spanish Second Republic was proclaimed in April 1931, and Zulueta was proposed as Ambassador to the Holy See by the Provisional Government.
+His nomination was endorsed by Francisco Vidal y Barraquer, Archbishop of Tarragona, and by Federico Tedeschini, the Apostolic Nuncio to Spain.
+But the Vatican rejected the Agrément because he was a disciple of Giner de los Ríos.
+He was elected to the Constituent Cortes in the June 1931 election from Badajoz.

 Zulueta (upper right) accompanying Niceto Alcalá Zamora during a visit to San Sebastián in 1932.

-Following the exit of the Radical Republican Party from the government, Zulueta (still not a member of Republican Action) was appointed as Minister of State by Manuel Azaña in December 1931, replacing Alejandro Lerroux.
-After Zulueta's exit from the ministry in June 1933, he was destined as Spanish Ambassador to Nazi Germany, where he barely served for three months.
-Years later, he wrote the memoirs of his brief spell in Berlin, "Mis recuerdos del Führer" (1954), leaving a portrait of Adolf Hitler and the pervasive manipulation techniques of nazism.
-Following the exit of Azaña from the premiership, Zulueta joined Republican Action (he had not been a member until then).
+Following the exit of Lerroux's Radical Republican Party from the government in December 1931, prime minister Manuel Azaña replaced Lerroux as Minister of State (foreign affairs) with Zulueta, even though he was not a member of Azaña's Acción Republicana ("Republican Action") party. replacing Alejandro Lerroux.
+Zulueta left the ministry in June 1933, and was made Ambassador to Nazi Germany, where he served for only three months.
+Years later, he wrote a memoir of his time in Berlin, Mis recuerdos del Führer (1954), leaving a portrait of Adolf Hitler and the pervasive manipulation techniques of Nazism.

+The rightist parties won the 1933 election, and Azaña left office.
+Zulueta then finally joined Acción Republicana.

-He was again appointed as Ambassador to the Holy See after the 1936 general election, and this time the Vatican accepted him.
+When the left parties won the 1936 general election, he was again appointed Ambassador to the Holy See, and this time the Vatican accepted him.